ideapark/career/Documentation/the-nature-of-lisp.md

 times.
 This is why there are tools for them.
 For similar pieces of code that repeat only a few times, or even a few dozen times, writing code generation tools isn't even considered.
-The trouble to create such a tool more often than not far outweighs the benefit of using one.
+The trouble to create such a tool more often than not far outweights the benefit of using one.
 If only creating such tools much easier, we could use them more often, and perhaps save many hours of our time.
 Let's see if we can accomplish this in a reasonable manner.

 Surprisingly C preprocessor comes to the rescue.
 We've all used it in C and C++.
 On occasion we all wish Java had it.
-We ust it to execute simple instructions at compile time to make small changes to our code (like selectively removing debug statements).
+We use it to execute simple instructions at compile time to make small changes to our code (like selectively removing debug statements).
 Let's look at a quick
 example: